emit-rs/emit/README.md

 ## Instrumenting functions

-Use the `emit::span!` macros to instrument a function, emitting a span event for it at the end with the time it took to execute:
+Use the `span!` macros to instrument a function, emitting a span event for it at the end with the time it took to execute:

 ```rust
 #[emit::span("Greet {user}")]